ryangreenhall/insight/README.markdown

 ### Dependencies

-The only dependency for starting Insight is nodejs which can be downloaded [here](http://nodejs.org/#download)
+The only dependency for using Insight is nodejs which can be downloaded [here](http://nodejs.org/#download)

 ### From Source